sweet-io-org/nft-schema/README.md

 a description of the collectible, and a link to the JPEG, along with a SHA-256 hash of the JPEG to confirm its authenticity.

-We have published a JSON Schema for documents describing NFTs, with provision for copyright notices, terms and conditions, and a chain of authenticity for all digital assets needed to represent the token.
+We have published JSON Schema for describing NFTs, with provision for copyright notices, terms and conditions, and a chain of authenticity for all digital assets needed to represent the token.
+These schema are compatible with Ethereum ERC721 and Bitcoin Cash SLP tokens.

 ### Chain of Authenticity